devops-culture-project/labs/ci-cd-docker/README.md

 We will create a basic ci/cd for docker that will build the image and push it to your docker hub account.

 ## Requirements
-This lab assumes that you are running on a linux machine (MACOS is also good).
+This lab assumes that you are running on a linux machine.
 Please install theese softwares on your machine/workstation:
 * docker
 * docker-compose